 *Stephen lives with his parents and younger sister in an unregistered simple home in a very poor area of Bathore, a suburb of Tirana, the capital of Albania.
 The community has limited infrastructure and families have to buy drinking water from a tanker which calls at the end of the street every day.

-Stephen was a difficult baby and toddler.
+Stephen was a challenging baby and toddler.
 At fifteen months he spoke a few words – then suddenly stopped speaking.
 His parents found him impossible to discipline, and at 2½ years old he was still unable to carry out basic functions.
 Stephen’s parents had no knowledge of the milestones of child development, but a neighbour (a medical student) suggested he might have a hearing problem.
 He saw an audiologist who told them Stephen needed to see a psychologist.
 Eventually Stephen was diagnosed with autism.
 The only available treatment centre was in the middle of Tirana – at a private facility.
 The family couldn’t afford transport into Tirana, let alone costs for therapy.

 Stephen’s parents knew about New Day Centre (NDC), Global Care’s project in Albania.
 For many years the Centre was based close to their home and they talked to staff and watched the activities.
 They decided to ask NDC for help.
 When NDC staff first met Stephen, he was ‘like a baby’.
 He cried constantly, he was still in nappies, he couldn’t communicate with anyone.
 Two years later, Stephen still attends the Centre’s Kindergarten.
 Every morning he is collected in the Global Care yellow minibus.
 He has breakfast at the Centre, then for half-an-hour all the Kindergarten children are together.